• Skip to main content

 The ingredient amounts are listed in the printable recipe card below.

-• grapefruit - I used white grapefruit here but pink is gorgeous too!
+• Grapefruit - I used white grapefruit here, but pink is gorgeous too!

-• oranges - I used blood oranges and navel oranges.
+• Oranges - I used blood oranges and navel oranges.

-• arugula - Or fresh kale.
+• Arugula - Or fresh kale.

-• red onions - Totally optional, but highly recommended.
+• Red onions - Totally optional, but highly recommended.

-• lemon juice - Freshly squeezed.
+• Lemon juice - Freshly squeezed.

-• extra virgin olive oil - Or preferred salad oil.
+• Extra virgin olive oil - Or preferred salad oil.

-• agave nectar - or other liquid sweetener
+• Honey - Or other liquid sweetener.

-• salt and pepper
+• Salt and pepper - Season to taste.

 labeled citrus salad ingredients in bowls